 Recasting is when an advance payment on your regular mortgage fees reduces your monthly costs by spreading the principal reduction across the remainder of your payment periods.

 Think about your cash flow and your % of outbound income.
 If you could get $200 a month off your mortgage now for the next 20 years instead of paying the same amount you are paying now for a longer period, that sounds pretty decent right?
 While you do still pay interest for longer, you’re still saving yourself money.

-Refinancing is this thing yada yada.
-It can work at times but isn’t always right because if the market has a higher rate than your current mortgage rate, you could actually end up paying more per month, even if you’ve made advanced payments.
+Refinancing can work at times but isn’t always right because if the market has a higher rate than your current mortgage rate, you could actually end up paying more per month, even if you’ve made advanced payments.
 If you signed your mortgage at a time of low-interest rates and haven’t seen significant housing value growth then you may be facing a slight payment increase when you talk to banks.
 With recasting, you know you have a lower monthly payment and at the same interest rate your originally signed up for.

 You will help feel progress in the repayment of your mortgage.
 There isn’t a much better way to go about feeling progress on debts than lowering them or paying them off.
 We aren’t all lucky enough to have the cash flow to pay off our mortgage early as the average mortgage cost can be around $$$ per month.

 You are scaling down longer-term liabilities and storing wealth in a relatively safe asset, earning on average above inflation, but below the stock market over a long period.

 3. You’re on Fixed Income